MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/7-summary.md

 In this module, you prepared your OT site for Defender for IoT implementation.
 Including:

-- Preparing a network diagram
+- Examining a network diagram
 - Deciding what devices and subnets to monitor
 - Preparing your list of sensors
 - Choosing the best traffic monitoring methods for your sensors
 - Deciding what appliances to use for your sensors

-In order to prepare you:
+In order to prepare, you:

 - Analyzed your site diagram to determine which devices and subnets to monitor
 - Checked the types of sensors you'd be using and matched them to traffic monitoring methods such as TAP or ERSPAN